History of Cuba: Post-World War I

 President Gerardo Machado was elected by popular vote in 1925, but he was constitutionally barred from reelection.
 Machado, determined to modernize Cuba, set in motion several massive civil works projects such as the Central Highway, but at the end of his constitutional term he held on to power.
-The United States, despite the Platt Amendment, decided not to interfere militarily.
-In the late 1920s and early 1930s a number of Cuban action groups, including some Mambí, staged a series of uprisings that either failed or did not affect the capital.
+The United States decided not to interfere militarily.
+In the late 1920s and early 1930s a number of Cuban action groups staged a series of uprisings that either failed or did not affect the capital.

 The Sergeants' Revolt undermined the institutions and coercive structures of the oligarchic state.
 The young and relatively inexperienced revolutionaries found themselves pushed into the halls of state power by worker and peasant mobilisations.
 Between September 1933 and January 1934 a loose coalition of radical activists, students, middle-class intellectuals, and disgruntled lower-rank soldiers formed a Provisional Revolutionary Government.
 This coalition was directed by a popular university professor, Dr Ramón Grau San Martín.
 The Grau government promised a 'new Cuba' which would belong to all classes, and the abrogation of the Platt Amendment.
-While the revolutionary leaders certainly wanted diplomatic recognition by Washington, they believed their legitimacy stemmed from the popular support which brought them to power, and not from the approval of the United States Department of State.
+They believed their legitimacy stemmed from the popular support which brought them to power, and not from the approval of the United States Department of State.

 To this end, throughout the autumn of 1933, the government decreed a dramatic series of reforms.
 The Platt Amendment was unilaterally abrogated, and all the political parties of the Machadato were dissolved.
 The Provisional Government granted autonomy to the University of Havana, women obtained the right to vote, the eight-hour day was decreed, a minimum wage was established for cane-cutters, and compulsory arbitration was promoted.
 The government created a Ministry of Labour, and a law was passed establishing that 50 per cent of all workers in agriculture, commerce and industry had to be Cuban citizens.
 The Grau regime set agrarian reform as a priority, promising peasants legal title to their lands.
-For the first time in Cuban history the country was governed by people who did not negotiate the terms of political power with Spain (before 1898), or with the United States (after 1898).
-The Provisional Government survived until January 1934, when it was overthrown by an equally loose anti-government coalition of right-wing civilian and military elements.
+The Provisional Government survived until January 1934, when it was overthrown by an anti-government coalition of right-wing civilian and military elements.
 Led by a young mestizo sergeant, Fulgencio Batista, this movement was supported by the United States.